itMakai/SecureChama/README.md

 system operates as a “Loan Officer Copilot” rather than a fully autonomous lender; it provides risk reports and recommended decisions, allowing high scorers (80–100) to access instant loans up to KSh 250,000 while reducing guarantor requirements for others.
-Crucially, every decision is delivered with a clear explanation in Swahili or English, ensuring that the AI remains transparent and accessible to every member.
+Crucially, every decision is delivered with a clear explanation in  English, ensuring that the AI remains transparent and accessible to every member.